ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 pub fn new_from_block<C>(candidate_block: &Block
                          network: Network,
                          context: C)
-                         -> DifficultyAdjustment
+                         -> AdjustedDifficulty
     where
         C: IntoIterator<Item = (CompactDifficulty, DateTime<Utc>)>,
     { ... }

-/// Initialise and return a new `DifficultyAdjustment` using a
+/// Initialise and return a new `AdjustedDifficulty` using a
 /// `candidate_header`, `previous_block_height`, `network`, and a `context`.
 ///
 /// Designed for use when validating block headers, where the full block has not